firefly-iii/docs/docs/installation/server.rst

 3. `A guide to install PHP7.1 on a Raspberry Pi <https://raspberrypi.stackexchange.com/questions/70388/how-to-install-php-7-1>`_

 If you wish to use another database such as SQLite or Postgres, please check out the FAQ.

+You need a (MySQL) database and matching credentials.
+Firefly III creates its own tables.

 Preparing your server
 ~~~~~~~~~~~~~~~~~~~~~